Geometry Via Sprays on Frechet Manifolds: Associated Connection Maps

 Thus,

 Because $ \va''(x)(u,v) $ drops in the fourth coordinates.
-Therefore, the family of mappings $ \set{\mathcal{L}_U} $ defines a vector bundle morphism over $ T\fs{M} $, and its local expression reveals that it is indeed a vector bundle isomorphism over $ U $.
+Therefore, the family of mappings $ {\mathcal{L}_U} $ defines a vector bundle morphism over $ T\fs{M} $, and its local expression reveals that it is indeed a vector bundle isomorphism over $ U $.
 This concludes the proof of the first part.
-To prove the second part let $ \overline{\mathcal{L}} = \pr_{\fs{M}}^* \circ \mathcal{L} $.
-Then, it is a vector bundle morphism satisfying \eqref{eq:3}. \end{proof} \begin{theorem} Let $ \s $ be a given spray on $ \fs{M} $, and $ \nabla $ its associated covariant derivative.
+To prove the second part let

+Then, it is a vector bundle morphism satisfying \eqref{eq:3}. \end{proof} \begin{theorem} Let $ \s $ be a given spray on $ \fs{M} $, with its associated covariant derivative $ \nabla $.
 Then there exists a unique vector bundle morphism